brannondorsey/whonow/README.md

   -v, --version         Show program's version number and exit.
   -p PORT, --port PORT  What port to run the DNS server on (default: 53).
   -d DEFAULT_ANSWER, --default-answer DEFAULT_ANSWER
                         The default IP address to respond with if no rule is found (default: "127.0.0.1").
   -b MAX_RAM_DOMAINS, --max-ram-domains MAX_RAM_DOMAINS
                         The number of domain name records to store in RAM at once.
 Once the number of unique domain names queried surpasses this number domains will be removed from memory in the order they were requested.
 Domains that have been removed in this way will have their program state reset the next time they are queried (default:
                         10000000).
+  -l LOGFILE, --logfile LOGFILE
+                        Log to CSV file (default: false) -m, --verbose         Log request timestamp and sender IP address to stdout (default: false)
 ```

 ## Testing